 His love for java began when he wrote articles on it and bought his first machine after which everything else just fell into place; there are now five machines in our home!

-We start every day with an early morning cup o’ joe because what could better help set your mind right than some freshly brewed hot Joe?
+We start every day with an early morning cuppa coffee because what could better help set your mind right than some freshly brewed hot Coffee?

 When Marks not writing or thinking about coffee, he can be found sipping on a cup of black gold at one of his favorite local joints.